How do I skip certain profiles/companies?

 Once all the unwanted profiles have been tagged, head over to Options in Dux-Soup and click on ‘Skipping’ tab and add the tag that you’ve just used (same process as was discussed in the first point: Manual Tagging).
 The next time you are visiting profiles, Dux-Soup will skip all the tagged profiles and they will not be sent any message or connection request.

 Dux-Soup can be configured to skip all profiles that match a certain text in the result.
-It uses a “regular expression” to do this, and without knowing how these work you can easily configure Dux-Soup to skip e.g. all profiles that include “IBM” or “Microsoft” in the search result.
+It uses a “regular expression” to do this, and without knowing how these work you can easily configure Dux-Soup to skip e.g. all profiles that include “IBM” or “Microsoft” in the search result (case insensitive).
 This is done as follows:

-Now when you start the auto-visit, Dux-Soup will scan each line item for the text:
+Now when you start the auto-visit, Dux-Soup will scan each line item searching for the matching text: